 dot11<XXX>Implemented: Static implementation capability

+This section pertains to features that have a dot11<XXX>Implemented MIB variable but not a corresponding dot11<XXX>Activated MIB variable.

 A static implementation pattern is for a feature that is an inherent capability of a given implementation.
-As an “inherent” capability, this pattern is for features that are permanently operational in an instantiation of an implementation that supports it – that is, it is not enabled or disabled dynamically during the lifetime of an instance of the implementation.
+As an “inherent” capability, this pattern is for features that are permanently operational, during an instantiation of an implementation and also across instantiations of the implementation.
+As a corollary, the static feature is not enabled or disabled dynamically during the lifetime of an instance of the implementation.

 There are two forms of this pattern: internal use only, and externally accessible, as described below